-Expanding the breadth and depth of its strategic partnerships with relevant organizations and researchers will be a key aim for the secretariat of ISA.
+Expanding the breadth and depth of its strategic partnerships with relevant organizations and researchers will be a key aim for the Secretariat of ISA.
 In this regard, ISA's database will play a critical role as the permanent and authoritative host for data relating to the Area, thus creating a data archive that is available to present and future generations.

-ISA has set up a working group facilitate the establishment of to environmental databases usina data from contractors and selected and retained external sources set of expert consultants to а facilitate data standardization.
+ISA has set up a working group facilitate the establishment of environmental databases using data from contractors and selected external sources and retained a set of expert consultants facilitate data standardization.
 As a preliminary phase, the Secretariat has assembled information concerning the form and availability of relevant data within 18 institutions worldwide.
 It commenced the project in 2001 with the collection of data and information related to PMN and CRC.
 The data collection was enriched in late 2002 with the receipt of data pertaining to hydrothermal vent systems and PMS.